ddd-ruby/attr_validator/README.md

 end
 ```

-Instantiate the validator and pass a contact object inside:
+Instantiate the validator and call `validate` with a contact object:

 ```ruby
 errors = ContactValidator.new.validate(contact)
 ```

-errors is a hash which contains all validation errors
+`errors` is a Hash that contains all validation errors.
-if object is valid then errors will be empty
+If the object is valid then errors will be an empty Hash.

 ### Adding own validators

 PureValidator can be extended by adding your own validators.
-To add a validator define a class with two the class method validate and validate_options:
+To add a validator define a class with 2 static methods: `validate` and `validate_options`:

-The following example demonstrates the built in inclusion validator,
-it validates that specified value is one of the defined value
+The following example shows the built-in inclusion validator, it validates that specified value is one of the defined values.

 ```ruby
 class PureValidator::Validators::InclusionValidator